Logarithmic Coefficients and Generalized Multifractality of Whole-Plane SLE: Generalized integral means spectrum

 The tip spectrum $\beta_{\mathrm{tip}}(p)$ coincides with $\beta_0(p)$ along line $D_0'$, and supersedes it to the left of $D_0'$.
 We finally know from Eq. \eqref{3bis} that this tip spectrum $\beta_{\mathrm{tip}}(p)$ coincides with $\beta_1(p,q)$ along the lower branch of the blue quartic located below point $Q_0$ \eqref{Q0} (Fig. \ref{gauche}).

 The only possible scenario which thus emerges to construct the average generalized integral means spectrum by a continuous matching of the 4 different spectra along the phase transition lines described above, is the partition of the $(p,q)$ plane in 4 different regions as indicated in Fig. \ref{separ}: \begin{itemize} \item a part (I) to the left of $D_0'$ and located above the blue quartic up to point $Q_0$, where the average integral means spectrum is $\beta_{\mathrm{tip}}(p)$; \item an upper part (II) bounded by lines $D_0'$, $D_0$, and located above the section of the green parabola between points $Q_0$ and $P_0$, where the spectrum is given by $\beta_0(p)$; \item an infinite wedge (III) of apex $P_0$ located between the upper half-lines $D_0$ and $D_1$, where the spectrum is given by $\beta_{\mathrm{lin}}(p)$; \item a lower part (IV) whose boundary is the blue quartic up to point $Q_0$, followed by the arc of green parabola between points $Q_0$ and $P_0$, followed by the half-line $D_1$ above $P_0$ where the spectrum is $\beta_1(p,q)$. \end{itemize} The two wings $T_1P_0$ and $P_0T_0$ of the red parabola (Fig. \ref{droiteter}), where we know from Theorem \ref{maintheorem} that the average spectrum is given by $\beta_0(p)=\beta_1(p,q)$, can thus be seen as the respective extensions of region IV into II and of region II into IV.
+The validity of this geometrical analysis of the phase diagram of Figure \ref{separ}, associated with the generalized integral means spectrum of whole-plane $\mathrm{SLE}_\kappa$, is established in Theorem \ref{propseparbis}.